Where to Donate Toys

 4. Ronald McDonald House

-The Ronald McDonald House provides families a place to stay while their little one is receiving care at a nearby hospital.
+The Ronald McDonald House provides families a place to stay while their child is receiving care at a nearby hospital.
 Since the organization houses the entire family, it always needs toys to help entertain siblings.

 If you have a local Ronald McDonald House in your area, contact them to see if they accept toy donations.
 Your children’s old toys could help other kids feel more at ease when they’re away from home and worried about a sibling.